A Travel Price Comparison for United States of America Asheville vs. Charlottesville for Nightlife, Hiking, Food, and Old Town

 Charlottesville

-Asheville is a popular destination for visitors looking to party into the night.
+The nightlife in Asheville has something for everybody.
 The city has a fun and eclectic nightlife scene that centers around the city's breweries and live music venues.

-If you're looking for night time activities Charlottesville has a few options to choose from.
+There's a variety of activities in the evening in Charlottesville.
 Charlottesville is a university town with an active nightlife.
-The best areas for nightlife are found around the downtown mall, Belmont neighborhood, the Corner, and University Ave west near the mall.
+The best areas for nightlife are found around the Downtown Mall, Belmont neighborhood, the Corner, and University Ave west near the mall.
+Even though there are a number of activities to enjoy at night, this is still a small town and the nightlife scene reflects that.

 Is Asheville or Charlottesville Better for its Old Town?